 The ultimate goal of the 47 year old unique Listowel Writers’ Week Literary Festival is to engage the world-wide community in a celebration of the written word and to encourage discussion, at all age levels, of literature in its many forms.
 It serves to foster the professional development of writers, to promote communication throughout the literary community, and to help create an environment in which literature can be appreciated by the widest possible audience.

 Our Logo is a Celtic Triskele symbol that signifies spirit, mind and body and also depicts power, intellect and love.
 It was originally designed by local artist and teacher the late Tony O’Callaghan

 Listowel Writers’ Week was founded in 1970 and is recognised as the primary event in Ireland’s literary calendar.
-The annual event is located in Listowel in North Kerry which is the birthplace of many of Ireland’s most prominent writers past and present including Dr. John B. Keane, Dr. Bryan MacMahon, Professor Brendan Kennelly, George Fitzmaurice, Maurice Walsh and Robert Leslie Boland.
+The annual event is located in the North Kerry town of Listowel which is the birthplace of many of Ireland’s most prominent writers past and present including Dr. John B. Keane, Dr. Bryan MacMahon, Professor Brendan Kennelly, George Fitzmaurice, Maurice Walsh and Robert Leslie Boland.

-The Listowel Writers’ Week Festival was established to celebrate those writers and to provide an opportunity for Writers in general to develop their talents and meet new audiences.
+The Listowel Writers’ Week Festival was established to celebrate these writers and to provide an opportunity for writers in general to develop their talents and meet new audiences.